-Next, we apply the formula for finite-size key rate, given in Eq.~\eqref{comprate}, accounting for the probabilistic (post-selection) nature of the NLAs.
-Let us consider that in total $N$ modes are transmitted, i.e., we assume $N$ runs.
+To continue, we shall first account for the probabilistic (post-selection) nature of the NLAs.
+Take that in total $N$ signals are transmitted, i.e., assume $N$ runs.
 The meaning of `run' is well understood in a single-link protocol.
 It however may be slightly more complex in a repeater setup with essentially probabilistic links.
 Here, by each run we mean that TMSV sources at all stations simultaneously transmit a signal.
-Each signal then has the chance to be successfully amplified by an NLA.
-In the following, we shall then account for the post-selection effect of the NLAs by referring to~\cite{Pirandola:FS2020}, which has studied a similar post-selection problem in the scope of free-space quantum communications.
+Each signal then has the chance to be successfully amplified by an NLA placed at the other end of the link.
+In the following, we account for the post-selection effect of the NLAs by referring to~\cite{Pirandola:FS2020}, which has studied a similar post-selection problem in the scope of free-space quantum communications.

 Of the overall $N$ runs of the protocol $p_{\rm s}N$, where $p_{\rm s}$ is success probability of the repeater system, will be post-selected by NLAs.
 In other words, they post-select a portion $p_{\rm s}N$ of the signals.
 Hence, assuming that EC is successful with probability $p_{\rm ec}$, an average number of $np_{\rm s} p_{\rm ec}$ signals contribute to the final key and, therefore, Eq.~\eqref{comprate} takes the form